ansible-collections/amazon.aws/docs/community.aws.iam_policy_module.rst

                 <td>
                         <div>The path to the properly json formatted policy file.</div>
                         <div>Mutually exclusive with <em>policy_json</em>.</div>
-                        <div>This option has been deprecated and will be removed in 2.14.
+                        <div>This option has been deprecated and will be removed in a release after 2022-06-01.
 The existing behavior can be reproduced by using the <em>policy_json</em> option and reading the file using the lookup plugin.</div>
                 </td>
             </tr>
             <tr>